 Vetter Casement Windows

-These windows are installed and completed within thirty days.
-The interior are laminated with paint, varnish or PU (polyurethane) to maintain their pristine condition.
+These casement windows are installed and completed within thirty days.
+The interior is laminated with paint, varnish, or PU (polyurethane) to maintain its pristine condition.
 The windows are regularly cleaned from air particulates such as dust and other organic materials.
 The hardware is also regularly lubricated to maintain smooth operation.
 Silicone-based lubricants are the best choice compared with petroleum because the latter remains wet and has a higher chance of collecting dirt and debris.

 Vetter Double Hung Windows

 Regular maintenance of Vetter windows will keep them in good condition.
-Like the casement windows, double hung windows need to be maintained by lamination and by lubrication.
-When cleaning this type of windows, the sash can be tilted open.
+Like the casement windows, double-hung windows need to be maintained by lamination and by lubrication.
+When cleaning this type of window, the sash can be tilted open.

 Vetter Rolling Windows

-The maintenance for this type of windows is similar with the casement and double hung.
+The maintenance for this type of window is similar to the casement and double-hung.
 However, when laminating or coating the sash section of the windows, apply only a thin layer of paint or varnish to avoid ruining the rolling mechanism of the window.
-Painting on a thick coat may also lead to lessened thermal efficiency of the window.
-Lubricate the hardware to maintain a high performance window (Silicone-based for wood or plastic; car wax for the rolling track).
+Painting on a thick coat may also lead to the lessened thermal efficiency of the window.
+Lubricate the hardware to maintain a high-performance window (Silicone-based for wood or plastic; car wax for the rolling track).